Chapter 19

 "[26] … the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us with groans that words cannot express.
 [27] And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for the saints in accordance with God's will."

-As we reflect upon the above portions of God's Word we may begin to realize that within our lives we can have some hindrances that are preventing us from praying and worshipping in the manner that our God desires.
-Consequently, these hindrances can have a devastating impact upon our prayer life.
-Specifically, if we do not pray and worship in Spirit and in Truth then most likely our God will not listen to us.
-Thus, it is imperative for us to search our hearts and see if there are areas that may be hindering us from following Jesus' instruction to the Samaritan woman.
-To assist us in this venture the remaining portion is partitioned into the following two areas:
+As we reflect upon the above portions of God's Word we may begin to realize that we might have some hindrances that are preventing us from praying and worshipping in the manner that our God desires.
+Consequently, it is imperative for us to search our hearts and see if there are areas that may be hindering us from following Jesus' instruction.
+To assist us in this effort the remaining study is partitioned into the following two areas:

 With the above introduction in mind let us begin our exploration with,